danspielman/IJuliaTimeMachine.jl/README.md

 `TM.running` keeps track of cells that are running.
 `TM.finished` of course keeps track of those that stopped.

+By default, notifications about finished cells are printed to the terminal from which Jupyter was started.
+You can turn this on or off with `TM.notify_terminal!()`.
+You can choose to have notifications printed to the current Jupyter cell by setting `TM.notify_jupyter!(true)`.

 You can find a demonstration of the time machine in action in the `examples` directory.
 It is saved as a Jupyter notebook, html, and pdf.
 To find the directory this package is in, try